Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 What does a digital nomad LLC actually cost?

 The formation fee is the visible cost.
-The ongoing maintenance is where the real expense sits.
+The maintenance is where it adds up.

 Formation costs (one-time)